-Education, License & Cert: The incumbent shall, at a minimum, be a graduate of an accredited four‐year Bachelors’ degree program (or foreign equivalent).
+Education, License & Cert: The incumbent shall be a graduate of an accredited Physical Therapy degree program.
 Current licensure in the state of practice is required.
 Current BLS Certification mandated.

 Experience: Education/experience in working with patients to assist in rehabilitation of disabled or injured individuals throughout their lifespan.

 1. Communicates and demonstrate a professional image/attitude for patients, families, clients, coworkers, and others.

 2. Conduct initial assessments, chooses the appropriate assessment tools, chooses appropriate adaptive equipment/materials used in the assessment based on the age and the development level of the patient, patient assessment is completed and in the medical record as outlined in policy and procedure.
 Data is documented in the appropriate areas.

 3. Develop individualized treatment plans, short and long term goals are written objectively and are measurable, specifically related to a functional deficit if ongoing treatment planned within a specific time frame.
 Interventions are selected based on assessment results and are appropriate for age, cognitive abilities and/or development level of the patient and may include administering medication as ordered.